rangle/pinocchio/README.md

 # pinocchio
-Pinocchio = Puppetter + AI.
-To make manual QA more effective and fun.

-Bussines Case

-This project tries to mix latest modern tools for web application test automation and machine learning techniques.
+This project tries to mix latest modern tools for web application test automation and machine learning techniques, a very hot technological trend among test automation vendors.
+We try to do this keepiong the tools open source and simple.
+This folder, stil in its infancy is going to be the repository of code, code samples and kep documents.
 This is project DOES NOT intend to replace the work of a QA or developer manually testing a web application.
 The intent is to leverage this work but helping that person automate the more routine tasks and speed up the early detection of problems.